-Feature · 2026-05-31
+Protocol · 2026-05-31

-Git-Native Messaging Between AI Coding Agents
+The i5h Protocol: Git-Native Messaging Between AI Agents

-The whole idea in one line
+The whole protocol in one line

 A message is one JSON object, appended as one line to messages.jsonl inside the Git ref refs/h5i/msg: